bandframework/bandframework/software/Bfrescox/README.md

   - If you obtain an error such as `frescox: command not found`, this means that the `frescox` executable is not in your path.
 You should add the location of this executable (see above reference to a subdirectory of `$(HOME)/binw`)

+## Bfrescox Tutorials

-- In order to verify the code works as expected and perform Bayesian calibration, go to https://github.com/bandframework/privateband/tree/team/Software/Frescox/Tutorial_I
+In order to verify the code works as expected and perform Bayesian calibration, please see [Tutorial I](/software/Bfrescox/Tutorial_I/tutorial1.rst).

+A tutorial that uses an interactive colab notebook and that was featured at BAND Camp 2021 is available in [BANDCamp21.rst](/software/Bfrescox/Tutorial_I/BANDCamp21.rst).